-- 31. Capital which an applicant possesses in the United Kingdom is calculated at its current market or surrender value less: - 10% if there are expenses attributable to its sale, and - the amount of any monetary claim secured against it. - 32.
-Capital which an applicant possesses outside the United Kingdom is treated in the same way except that it is calculated: - at its current market or surrender value in that country if it can be transferred to the United Kingdom; or - if it cannot be transferred to the United Kingdom, at a price which it would realise if it were sold in the United Kingdom to a willing buyer, less: - o 10% for sales costs, if appropriate, and - o the amount any monetary claim secured against it. - 33.
-Where an applicant owns capital jointly with one or more persons, each share is treated as equal unless there is evidence to the contrary. - 34.
-Where a pensioner applicant has capital exceeding £10,000, income of £1 is assumed for every complete £500 up to a maximum of £16,000.
-In making this calculation, if the final part of the excess is not a complete £500, an income of £1 is nevertheless taken into account. - 35.
-Where a working-age applicant has capital exceeding £6,000, income of £1 is assumed for every complete £250 up to a maximum of £16,000.
-In making this calculation, if the final part of the excess is not a complete £250, an income of £1 is nevertheless taken into account
+- 32. Capital which an applicant possesses in the United Kingdom is calculated at its current market or surrender value less: - 10% if there are expenses attributable to its sale, and - the amount of any monetary claim secured against it. - 33.
+Capital which an applicant possesses outside the United Kingdom is treated in the same way except that it is calculated: - at its current market or surrender value in that country if it can be transferred to the United Kingdom; or - if it cannot be transferred to the United Kingdom, at a price which it would realise if it were sold in the United Kingdom to a willing buyer, less: - o 10% for sales costs, if appropriate, and

-10 The Council will make calculations every thirteen weeks.
+12 The Council will make calculations every thirteen weeks.

-11 See paragraphs 34 and 35 of Schedule 1 to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012.
+13 See paragraphs 34 and 35 of Schedule 1 to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012.